 RBC has worshiped together under a covenant, or statement on how we agree to live as a church, since our beginning.
-The church covenant is equal parts promise, summary of expectations, ethical statement, and biblical standard.
+Our church covenant is equal parts promise, summary of expectations, ethical statement, and biblical standard.

 We summarize how we promise to live together in the covenant.
 It forms the ethics, or the moral principles, of our worldview and holds out a biblical standard by which we live.
 Our acceptance of this multifaceted document follows the practice of believers throughout the centuries who have pledged to God and one another to live out the gospel in community.